What Airbnb Did To New York City - Slashdot

 It's the Uber model.
 Hotels have to live up to all sorts of codes (fire codes, health codes, building codes, etc) and are inspected regularly.
 Airbnb homes, as private dwellings, are held to less stringent standards.
 Besides the cost reduction from this, the private homes don't have to pay for housekeeping, maintenance, front desk, and other staff, further reducing their costs.
 Hotels also have to collect and pay taxes that private dwellings may or may not collect and pay (there may or may not be local laws stating that they have to collect taxes, and they may or may not adhere to those laws if they do exist).

 Re:So we need different hotel regulation?
-(Score:4, Interesting)
+(Score:5, Interesting)

 Hotels have regulations to follow which Airbnb washes it's hands.
 Airbnb doesn't care about negative reviews because you can't post them.
 When things go wrong Airbnb doesn't care, doesn't allow you to post about it on the site, and doesn't refund the payments.
 It has to hit the media in order for Airbnb to react.
 When it does hit the media the wash their hands of it by claiming to delist the owner only to find them back again a few months later.